Boeing CEO to testify before Congress on 737 MAX

 Muilenburg agreed to testify before the U.S. House Transportation and Infrastructure Committee on Oct.
 30 and would be joined by John Hamilton, the chief engineer of Boeing’s Commercial Airplanes division and Jennifer Henderson, the chief pilot for the 737, the committee said.

 Sources said Muilenburg was also expected to appear before the Senate Commerce Committee next month.
-Boeing (BA.N) did not immediately comment on Friday.
+Boeing did not immediately comment on Friday.
+(Reporting by David Shepardson; Editing by Edmund Blair)